ppyne/imagick/README.md

 - openjpeg 2.5.0 (optional, tar.gz present in the repo)
 - zlib 1.2.12 (optional, tar.gz present in the repo)
 - libpng 1.6.37 (optional, tar.gz present in the repo)
+- for avif and heic support libheif 1.13.0, aom 1.0.0, dav1d 0.7.1, x265 3.4, libde265 1.0.9 (all this is optional, tar.gz archives are present in the repo)
 - FFTW 3.3.10 (optional, tar.gz present in the repo)
 - Emscripten SDK version 3.1.20
 - A Unix like environment (Mac or Linux is fine) with bash
-- Essential GNU building tools like make or pkg-config
+- Essential GNU building tools like make, cmake, meson, ninja, gcc and pkg-config (and many more...)
 - A web server like Apache2

 ## How to build